Yussef-Rostom/sa3etha-backend/API.md

   - Governorate must be from the valid list (if provided)
   - Range must be a positive integer (if provided)
 - **Response:**
-  - Array of nearby expert objects with populated service types
+  - Array of nearby expert objects with populated service types.
+Each service type object contains:
+    - `subServiceId`: Populated sub-service details.
+    - `averagePricePerHour`: Price for this specific service.
+    - `yearsExperience`: Experience for this specific service.
 - **Error Responses:**
   - `400 Bad Request`: Validation errors, invalid coordinates or governorate
   - `500 Internal Server Error`: Server error